ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 In general we prefer (in this order):

 1. Automatically and statically generated bindings (like [swig](http://www.swig.org/)).
-1. Manually written bindings that directly call to library without any statically build part (like JNI and GI).
+2. Manually written bindings that directly call to library without any statically build part (like JNI and GI).
 They are a bit slower but can directly access libelektra.so.
-1. Manually written bindings that are built statically.
+3. Manually written bindings that are built statically.

 If you want to manually write a binding make sure you have a good understanding of the possible limitations the interop layer can have (e.g. variadic functions, freeing of resources, ...).

-What you will also need is to set up the Compiler + Linker flags, for this I can recommend [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/), because Elektra already provides `.pc` (and `cmake`) files.
+What you will also need is to set up the compiler + linker flags.
+For this we recommend [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/), because Elektra already provides `.pc` (and `cmake`) files.

 For garbage collected (GC) languages freeing memory by hand is not something you usually do and since the GC has no knowledge of memory allocated in C we have two options:

 - Forcing the user to call the appropriate functions like `keyDel()` themselves, which is very developer unfriendly and error prone or
-- Using language featurse like Java / C++ Destructors or Go's `runtime.SetFinalizer()` function to automatically and reliably release the memory as soon as the native objects are garbage collected.
+- Using language features like Java / C++ Destructors or Go's `runtime.SetFinalizer()` function to automatically and reliably release the memory as soon as the native objects are garbage collected.

-If you decide on mapping the functionality of kdb.h 1:1 it is pretty straight-forward - whereas if you want to adapt or enhance some API's to leverage language features like iterators or operator overloading feel free to do so.
-The less 'alien' the binding feels to its users the better.
+If you decide on mapping the functionality of [kdb.h](../../src/include/kdb.h.in) 1:1 it is pretty straightforward - whereas if you want to adapt or enhance some API's to leverage language features like iterators or operator overloading feel free to do so.
+The less “alien” the binding feels to its users the better.

 Remember that Elektra has internal iterators (for metadata+keysets) but in general we prefer external iterators by either copying the KeySet per iterator or using `ksAtCursor`.